Arin100/Railway-Reservation-system/README.md

 # Railway-Reservation-system

-download the rar file

-extract it

-again extract the main folder

 install xampp server

 create database using myphpadmin

+you can also dwonload the rar file

 enjoy :)